heliguy4599/antlerscript-docs/Primitives.md

 Casts: see **Int**, but wraps large numbers to negatives

 ## Float
 A data type representing a signed, fractional number, in accordance to IEEE 754.
-Floats have two sizes:\
+Floats have multiple different sizes:\
-(Float32, Float64), Float is an alias for Float64\
+(Float16, Float32, Float64, Float128), Float is an alias for Float64\
 Literals:\
 `2.0`, `-9.7`, `3.1415926`, etc